yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 ####1.3 Concept and approach, quality of the coordination and support measures
 *Describe and explain the overall concept underpinning the project.
 Describe the main ideas, models or assumptions involved;* Many humanities students and scholars are reluctant to learn new technologies.
 As Mitch Resnick has said, not being able to take charge of the technological tools we use to meet our own particular needs is similar to being able only to read a language but not write.
 For full use of the language and to use it to express ourselves, we must also be able to use it to create new structures.
 To make full use of technologies, we must be able not just to use them passively, but to modify them.
 This venture will empower humanities students and scholars to proactively drive their own learning and research.
 When they engage with technology through coding, they open the doors to master and innovate their own tools.

+models:

-Main ideas, models / assumptions involved:
+assumptions involved:
 - assumption that academia and the rest of the world are separate and cannot interact, and the idea that they can work together.
 More specifically, the idea that humanities students and scholars are separated from technology, and the goal of engaging them with it.
 - universities face a loss of authority as models of traditional education being replicated in online formats, and the goal of creating new tools in the context of today’s increasingly interdependent world
 - transfering the classroom into online formats does no justice to the possibilities provided by online tools in terms of peer learning, collaboration, exchange that abandons the dichotomy of experts and layman